dc4eu/educational-pilot/DSTRL/pilot2/userjourneys/diploma_issuance.md

 ### 2.1 Critical Foundation Requirements

-Before any EUHEMC diploma can be issued, institutions must complete essential academic infrastructure preparation.
+Before any EUHED diploma can be issued, institutions must complete essential academic infrastructure preparation.
 This is not optional—it's a **mandatory prerequisite** for participation in the European Higher Education and Mobility Community framework.

 ### 2.2 Academic Data Store Preparation for EAA Issuance